FishlandicFishy/lexicring/wiki/empty-r.md

 My reconstruction of the cover of the booklet.[^1][^2]

 The Empty R has arisen on 28th July 2024 to accomodate for large-scale asset renewal work of a tunnel in the Kwun Tong Line[^1].
-A limited edition booklet available in both English and Chinese have been published on that day[^2], only available in stations of the Kwun Tong Line, however as of now I am unable to obtain it due to the abundance of scalpers.
+A limited edition booklet numbered `L1384 07/2024` available in both English and Chinese have been published on that day[^2], only available in stations of the Kwun Tong Line, however as of now I am unable to obtain it due to the abundance of scalpers.

 ## 5th October 2019